Editor's note: This article was published in July 2021, and has been updated to reflect our latest impact.

 Global Citizen strives to shine a spotlight on activists and humanitarians working on the world's most urgent crises; offers a platform for winning concrete commitments; is an incubator for changemakers; and is driven by a community of people who care about their fellow human beings, no matter where they are in the world.

-Over time, this sort of solidarity, this shared belief that poverty can and must be defeated, has turned into a mass movement of people demanding that their leaders build a world that allows everyone to live in peace, with dignity, and is capable of pursuing their dreams.
+Over time, this sort of solidarity, this shared belief that poverty can and must be defeated, has turned into a mass movement of people demanding that their leaders build a world that allows everyone to live in peace, with dignity, and capable of pursuing their dreams.

 Who wouldn’t want to join?